antony-jr/blue-glow/README.md

 A simple system tray icon program that glows blue and optionally notifies you when you get a github notification.
 Only requires a **personal github token** which has a permission to read your notifications. (does not require any other permissions)

-# How to get the Github Authorization Token
+# Github Authorization Token Generation

 * Head to [https://github.com/settings/tokens](https://github.com/settings/tokens) , click on **'generate new token'** button.